↖ Homepage of the site 'What to do with your life?'

 |

-The ego then consists of the refusal to comply with constraints, that is to say, to limit one's pleasure to avoid harming others.
-This aspect refers to the notion of all power.
-Frustration is an indispensable component of any civilized social life.
+Second, the ego consists of the refusal to submit to constraints, that is, to limit one's pleasure to avoid harming others.
+This aspect relates to the idea of omnipotence.
+Frustration is an essential component of any civilized social life.

 |